 When you post content, you can post on behalf of your group or post as yourself by choosing your post author.
 For example, communications like a group social or team meeting are better suited coming from the group, whereas a comment to a post is better coming from you, the individual.

 Like email, GroupSpot gives you the ability to save your posts as drafts to publish at a future date.
-When you’re ready to revisit the post, head over to your drafts folder in your account settings to update and send.
+When you’re ready to revisit the post, you can easily access your drafts in the dropdown once you hit the post button or you can head over to your drafts folder in your account settings to update and send.